 Will my insurance premiums ultimately go up?

 Maybe.
 No one knows for sure.
 The Congressional Budget Office (CBO) estimates that people who are insured by their employers will pay essentially the same rates under the health care reform law that they paid prior to the health care reform law.
 The cost of insurance may be lower for people who are sick because insurance companies can no longer charge them more than they do anyone else.
 Insurance premiums may be higher for people who are healthy.
 Insurance companies may want to even out costs since they cannot deny coverage to people who are sick.

 Will my taxes go up?

 It depends.
-Starting in 2013, people who have a very high income (over $200,000 for an individual and over $250,000 for couples) may pay higher income taxes.
-The higher taxes will help pay for health care coverage for all Americans.
+People who have a very high income (over $200,000 for an individual and over $250,000 for couples) may pay higher income taxes.
+The higher taxes help pay for health care coverage for all Americans.
 People who have lower incomes may receive a tax credit to help them buy insurance.

 Written by familydoctor.org editorial staff